Setting Up Utilities in Gainesville, TX

 Internet FAQ

 Fiber internet offers the fastest speeds in Gainesville, with some providers delivering up to 5 Gbps.
-Fiber provides symmetrical upload and download speeds, making it ideal for households with multiple users or remote work needs.
+Fiber provides symmetrical upload and download speeds and is ideal for households with multiple users or those who work from home.

-Yes, satellite providers like Viasat and HughesNet serve rural areas where cable and fiber infrastructure doesn't reach.
-Fixed wireless from T-Mobile may also be available depending on tower proximity and signal strength in your location.
+Yes, satellite providers like Viasat and HughesNet offer coverage in rural areas where cable and fiber infrastructure may not reach.
+Fixed wireless from T-Mobile is another option depending on cellular tower proximity and signal strength.

 Natural gas service in Gainesville

-Deposit requirements are based on a credit check.
-Providing your Social Security number during signup allows Atmos Energy to assess whether a deposit is necessary.
-If no SSN is provided, a deposit is typically required.
-Deposits are refunded after approximately 12 months of good payment history.
+A deposit may be required based on a credit check.
+Providing your Social Security Number helps Atmos determine if a deposit is necessary.
+Deposits typically range from $90-$200 for residential customers and are refundable after 12 months of good payment history.

 Common questions about utilities in Gainesville

-When moving to Gainesville, you'll need to establish electricity service through a retail electric provider of your choice, water and sewer through the City of Gainesville Utilities, natural gas through Atmos Energy, and internet/cable through providers like Suddenlink or AT&T. Trash collection is typically included with city water service.
+When moving to Gainesville, you'll need to establish electric service (typically through Oncor delivery with a retail provider), water and sewer through the City of Gainesville, natural gas through Atmos Energy, and internet/cable through providers like Suddenlink.
+Trash collection is included with city water service for most residential addresses.